quasarch/quasarch-documentation/content/en/docs/quasarplane/_index.md

 ## Integrating

-Quasarplane was designed with integration enabled from the ground up.
+Quasarplane was designed with integration as an architectural characteristic from the ground up.
 Integration can be done either through our managed service or a self-hosted solution.
 **For a self-hosted solution integration contact the team.**